Krankowski/Portfolio/README.md

 # About me

-I am a recent graduate who has decided to pursue a career in manual software testing.
-I am keenly interested in the IT sector and am eager to acquire new skills to advance my expertise in this field.
-My background in laboratory work has honed my attention to detail and analytical thinking abilities, enabling me to identify and address software issues with accuracy effectively.
+I have a solid foundation in manual testing with commercial experience in the IT sector.
+My journey in the industry has strengthened my attention to detail and analytical thinking, allowing me to effectively identify and resolve software issues.

-Currently, I am intensively studying QA techniques and tools by attending online courses and testing web applications created for learning purposes.

-I want to gain experience as a manual software tester and cultivate my competencies in the IT sector.
-In the future, I would like to associate my professional growth with test automation.

-In this repository, I would like to show you my qualifications, projects, and everything I have gained from my personal studies and research.
+Currently, I am enhancing my QA expertise by exploring advanced techniques and tools, and I have a keen interest in transitioning towards test automation in the future.
+My background in laboratory work has further sharpened my skills in precision and problem-solving.

+I am committed to continuous learning and professional growth within the IT field, leveraging my experience to contribute effectively to any team.

 ---